pbanks74/C-Sharp-.NET-Live-Project/README.md

     }

 ### Blog Author Create / Edit pages
 I used bootstrap and CSS for styling while utilizing Razor syntax to create and build out the create and edit pages for Blog Authors.
+I created  text editors, text boxes and utilized placeholders and datepickers.

     <div class="BlogAuthor-CreateEdit--formContainer">
        <hr />